gmautner/cloudstack-tf-ansible-swarm/DOCKER-COMPOSE.md

 ...
 ```

-If a pool label is used, add, for example, the following to the `terraform.tfvars` file:
+If a pool label is used, add, for example, the following to the `terraform.tfvars` file, matching the number of replicas required by the service to the number of nodes in the pool:

 ```hcl
 ...